Adrienne Roma Sacks

 winter 2016: documenting, zooming in/out, abstraction

-fall 2016: accessibility to space, luxury products and lifestyles (and conversely, recycling), shrines, child development justice, nostalgia, and obituaries
+fall 2016: accessibility to space, luxury products and lifestyles, recycling, shrines, childhood trauma, nostalgia, and obituaries

 Statement